Kanon (video game): Light novels

+Trading card game

+Following the release of the original visual novel, Key collaborated with TI Tokyo to release the Kanon Trading Card Game.
+The game was showcased through Comiket, with the original beta cards and promotional materials appearing in winter 1999.
+This release would also be expanded to include the Air Trading Card Game, based on Key's followup visual novel, Air, alongside several expansions to the core game.

 Drama CDs and radio shows

-A set of five drama CDs were released between September 29, 2000 and April 27, 2001, with each volume focusing on a different heroine.
-A set of five anthology drama CDs were released between December 22, 2001 and May 25, 2002, with each volume again focusing on a different heroine.
+A set of five drama CDs were released between September 29, 2000, and April 27, 2001, with each volume focusing on a different heroine.
+A set of five anthology drama CDs were released between December 22, 2001, and May 25, 2002, with each volume again focusing on a different heroine.
 A radio show to promote the Dreamcast port of Kanon titled Kanon: The Snow Talk Memories Yuki Furu Machi no Monogatari (Kanon -The snow talks memories- 雪降る街の物語) broadcast 13 episodes between October 6 and December 29, 2000.
 The show, produced by Movic, was hosted by Yukari Tamura and Tomoko Kawakami, the voices Mai Kawasumi and Sayuri Kurata, respectively.
-A radio drama titled Minase-sanchi (水瀬さんち) broadcast 53 episodes between October 6, 2001 and October 5, 2002.
+A radio drama titled Minase-sanchi (水瀬さんち) broadcast 53 episodes between October 6, 2001, and October 5, 2002.
 The show, which was broadcast on TBS Radio and Radio Kansai, was hosted by Yūko Minaguchi, the voice of Akiko Minase, and narrated by Atsushi Kisaichi.
 The voice actors from Kanon were also featured as guests.
-Five CD compilation volumes containing all of the show's broadcasts were released between August 30, 2002 and April 26, 2003.
+Five CD compilation volumes containing all of the show's broadcasts were released between August 30, 2002, and April 26, 2003.